Home » Commercial Mortgages » Commercial Mortgage Guides » Should You Rent Or Buy Your Business Premises?

 Advantages

-• You can fix your mortgage payments for up to 10 years, something that is not usually possible when renting.
+- You can fix your mortgage payments for up to 10 years, something that is not usually possible when renting.
+This gives you security against your costs increasing – something that can often be an issue when renting.

-• You aren’t tied to the property for an arbitrary period of time.
+- You aren’t tied to the property for an arbitrary period of time.
 Prime commercial spaces often come with long leases of 15 years or more.
 It can be hard to predict how your businesses will fare over this period.
-When you own a property, you can choose to sell, whereas it can be very tricky to exit a lease before the end of the term.
+When you own a property, you can choose to sell, whereas it can be very tricky to exit a lease before the end of the term, especially if you’re not allowed to sub-let.

 Disadvantages

-• Variable rate mortgages can increase by a significant amount, meaning your payments can also rise.
+- Variable rate mortgages can increase by a significant amount, meaning your payments can also rise.
+If this is a concern, consider a fixed rate commercial mortgage.

-• Property prices can go down as well as up, if your property goes down in value, you could end up owing more than the property value.
+- Property prices can decrease as well increase, if your property goes down in value, you could end up owing more than the property value.

 Renting a commercial property